How to use Wagn

 Links within Wagn

-To link to another card, type its name in double square brackets, so when you type [[Community]] and save it becomes community.
+To link to another card, type its name in double square brackets, so when you type [[Community]] and save it becomes Community.
 Feel free to link to cards that don't exist yet!
 Such a link will show up red rather than green, and anyone who clicks on it will be invited to add the new card.

 Naming Wagn links and regular web/e-mail links